mblayman/mattlayman.com/content/understand-django/2020-01-08-browser-to-django.md

 {{< book >}}
 but this chapter
 {{< /book >}}
-will lay down the breadcrumbs.
+will lay down the breadcrumbs
+to build your understanding.
 We'll look at the way your web browser requests data from the internet and the "plumbing" needed